Psychologist Therapist Counselling Hamilton

 Younger part of self that felt ashamed (not good enough, not desirable)

-Younger part of self that suffering loss (intense sadness or emptiness)
+Younger part of self that suffered loss (intense sadness or emptiness)

 Some key goals of IFS include: